MSU Human Resources >> Benefits >> Cobra >> COBRA FAQs

 • You become divorced or legally separated from your spouse.

-Your dependent children will become qualified beneficiaries if they lose coverage under the Plan if any of the following qualifying events happens:
+Your dependent children will become qualified beneficiaries if they lose coverage under the Plan if any of the following qualifying events happen:

 • The parent-employee dies;